microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).

 **Task:**
-Configure your FHIR service for export to a storage account following the instructions [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/data-transformation/configure-export-data). <br>
+Configure your FHIR service for export to a storage account following the instructions [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data). <br>

-Note: You are enabling a managed identity on the FHIR service resource.
-That managed identity is what needs to be added to the storage account with Storage Blob Data Contributor privledges.
+> Note: You are enabling a managed identity on the FHIR service resource.
+That managed identity is what needs to be added to the storage account with Storage Blob Data Contributor privileges.
 Be careful not to add a service client or a service principle by mistake. <br>

-For more information on the sample anonymization file, check out [de-identified-export-operation-on-the-fhir-server](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#how-to-perform-de-identified-export-operation-on-the-fhir-server).
+For more information on the sample anonymization file, please refer to [Exporting de-identified data](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data).

 For a general overview of the `$export` operation's query parameters for de-identification, check out [this documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/data-transformation/de-identified-export).